Culinary Arts - A.S.

 - Culinary Arts and Food Service Management is not available for Denver CE.

-- The Culinary Nutrition program is offered as a 2+2 program at the Charlotte Campus (pending approval by UNC Board of Governors).
-The Providence, North Miami and Denver campuses offer a 4-year bachelor's degree program.
+- The Culinary Nutrition program is offered as a 2+2 program at the Charlotte Campus.
+The Providence, North Miami and Denver campuses offer a four-year bachelor's degree program.

 - Food & Beverage Entrepreneurship is only offered Online and at the Charlotte, North Miami and Providence campuses for day students.